 The total capital development at the Okapuka Feedlot amounted to N$14.8 million for the 2015/16 financial year and Meatco plans to further increase its Okapuka Feedlot standing capacity to approximately 10,000 animals at some point in the future, in order to be able to supply at least 32,000 cattle per annum to our slaughter facilities.
 The drought conditions of this reporting period, however, have meant that the ability to purchase large numbers of animals for this feedlot has suffered, despite the availability of suitable amounts of feed.

-Development of a new feedlot at Farm Annasruh, 4 km north of Gobabis, will service the communal and commercial farming communities of Omaheke Region.
+Development of a new feedlot at Farm Annasruh,10km west of Gobabis, will service the communal and commercial farming communities of Omaheke Region.
 Initial capacity will be accommodated in 26 pens (to be expanded to 52 in the future); 3,200 standing animals will be rotated 3.5 times a year, resulting in 11,200 animals being accommodated in total per annum when feedlot operations commence there.
 This will gradually increase to 12,000 standing cattle over a period of 3 to 5 years, leading to 30,000 animals accommodated per annum.

 The site will also include a processing facility, a feed mixing and storage area, as well as an additional feed dispenser, thus allowing farmers to raise their weaners to slaughter animals that can be sold to Meatco, rather than being forced to try to market their animals on the hoof to South Africa under increasingly difficult export conditions.